calosliu/es/README.md

-This repo will be used by docker hub to create docker images for eric.
+This repo is for elastic search migration.